ippunippuni/ippunippuni.github.io/past.md

 ># NECO 2020

 Please note that due to the COVID-19, the workshop was held virtually.

+The video of the workshop is available [here](https://icwsm.org/virtual/v/workshops_3.html) for those who registered for the workshop.

 Date: June 8th from 9 AM to 12:45 PM EDT<br/>
 Presentation for contributed talks: 15 mins for presentation, 5 mins for Q&A (20 mins)

 **09:00-09:15 EDT** Welcome and Opening remarks